 We also made some heart-shaped cookies as well as spring daisy flowers.
 We iced them with the icing the recipe calls for and accented them with store-bought icing and sprinkles.

 Graduation Cap Cupcakes

 I cannot take credit for the idea for these cute graduation cap cupcakes!
 All you have to do is look on Instagram or Pinterest for inspiration.
 These are cupcakes made from a box and iced with store-bought icing that I colored blue to match our pink and blue theme.

 To make the graduation ‘caps’, I used icing to glue a flat piece of chocolate on top of a Reese’s peanut butter cup.
 For the tassel, I used icing to ‘glue’ on a colored mini M&M to the top of the hat and to glue on cut pieces of Sour Straps candy.
 You could also use thin licorice pieces.

 Chocolate Chip Cookie Cake

 This chocolate chip cookie cake is really delicious and a serious show-stopper when it comes to gifting.
 It’s the easiest of the desserts here, other than the cookies, to gift in a box and be an ‘easy-to-carry’ dessert.
 This cake is exactly like the Mrs Fields Cookie Cake.
-Follow this link for the recipe, which is from Garnish & Glaze.
-I followed the recipe, but baked it in a 9 inch springform pan.
+Check out the post I wrote on how to make and gift a chocolate chip cookie cake by clicking here.